 Remember to look back as there is a wonderful view of Dynjandi waterfall from this side of the road.
 It is difficult to get a good enough photo of it though from the car window.

-The road 60 now leads up to Hrafnseyrarheiði heath leading to Dýrafjörður and Þingeyri village.
-But another beautiful part of Arnarfjörður leading to Dýrafjörður fjord is the drive on the most dangerous road in Iceland, Svalvogar and the Kjaran's Avenue.
+Road 60 now leads up to Hrafnseyrarheiði heath leading to Dýrafjörður and Þingeyri village.
+But another beautiful part of Arnarfjörður leading to Dýrafjörður fjord is the drive on the most dangerous road-construction in Iceland, Svalvogar and the Kjaran's Avenue.
 This is not even a marked road and is only open a couple of months a year.

 My photos above and below are from the Arnarfjörður part of the drive, but on the Dýrafjörður part you will be driving on a tiny road carved into the steep mountainside and even the Road Administration of Iceland gave up on this project.